 We have compiled the differences between both solutions into a table, so you can have a clear overview of the differences between the two platforms:

-Criterion | WordPress.org | WordPress.com |
+| Criterion | WordPress.org | WordPress.com |

-Price | Free software, but hosting and domain costs vary | Free plan available, with paid upgrades for more features |
+| Price | Free software, but hosting and domain costs vary | Free plan available, with paid upgrades for more features |

-Experience Needed | Some technical knowledge for setup and maintenance | Beginner-friendly, with less technical handling required |
+| Experience Needed | Some technical knowledge for setup and maintenance | Beginner-friendly, with less technical handling required |

-Hosting | Requires external hosting | Hosting included |
+| Hosting | Requires external hosting | Hosting included |

-Speed & Performance | Depends on the chosen hosting provider and configuration | Optimized for speed and performance, especially on higher-tier plans |
+| Speed & Performance | Depends on the chosen hosting provider and configuration | Optimized for speed and performance, especially on higher-tier plans |

-Security | Free access is limited; wider range of themes is available on higher plans | Managed security and updates |
+| Security | Enhanced security available with additional configuration | Managed security and updates |

-Plugins | Unlimited plugin installations allowed | Limited to certain plans, unrestricted only on Creator plan and above |
+| Plugins | Unlimited plugin installations allowed | Not allowed on free plan, unrestricted only on Personal plan or above |

-Themes | Access to thousands of free and premium themes | Community support, paid support from the hosting provider |
+| Themes | Access to thousands of free and premium themes | A limited set of themes available – you need the Business plan or above for unrestricted access |

-Site Ownership | Full ownership and control of the site | WordPress.com can remove your site at any time, if they decide that it violates their terms of service. |
+| Site Ownership | Full ownership and control of the site | WordPress.com can remove your site at any time, if they decide that it violates their terms of service. |

-E-commerce | Full ownership and control of the site | No eCommerce features or integrated payment gateways unless you switch to the Creator plan or above |
+| E-commerce | Full ownership and control of the site | Very limited eCommerce features unless you switch to the Commerce plan |

 WordPress.org or WordPress.com – What to choose?